Caiman brevirostris: Discovery and naming

 Caiman brevirostris was described in 1987 by Brazilian paleontologist J. D. Souzha Filho on the basis of an incomplete rostrum and associated right mandibular ramus that were collected from the Miocene age strata of the Solimões Formation in the municipality of Sena Madureira in Acre, Brazil.
-The species name "brevirostris" comes from the Greek roots brevis- meaning "short" and -rostrum meaning "snout" after the species' distinct short and robust snout.
-Several additional specimens from the Urumaco Formation of Venezuela were incorrectly referred to the species in the 2000s and 2010s, many of these specimens actually being from other caimanines.
-In 2003 during a joint expedition between the Universidade Federal do Acre and the Universidade Federal de Rondônia, a complete skull and associated postcranial material of Caiman brevirostris were collected from the Upper Miocene strata of the Solimões Formation in Talismã locality in Manuel Urban municipality in Amazonas, Brazil.
+The species name "brevirostris" comes from the Greek words brevis- meaning "short" and -rostrum meaning "snout", after the species' distinct short and robust snout.
+In the 2000s and 2010s, multiple specimens from the Urumaco Formation of Venezuela were incorrectly referred to C. brevirostris, instead actually belonging to other caimanines.
+In 2003 during a joint expedition between the Universidade Federal do Acre and the Universidade Federal de Rondônia, a skeleton including a complete skull and associated postcranial material of C. brevirostris was collected from the Talismã locality in Manuel Urban municipality in Amazonas, Brazil.
 The specimen was deposited in the collections of the Universidade Federal do Acre and described in 2014 in a study that found only the Talismã specimen and the holotype could be referred to the species.
-However, a single specimen, an articulated skull and mandible, from the Urumaco Formation was also referred to C. brevirostris in 2016.
+However, another specimen, an articulated skull and mandible from the Urumaco Formation, was also referred to C. brevirostris in 2016.